DhanakotiS/python-datastructures/README.md

 # python-datastructures
-Assignment Submissions for Data structures and Algorithms using Python
+Data structures and Algorithms using Python